 2. Ask if they could provide helpful insights and analytics to aid in your promotion

-3. Switch out the direct advertising (or Google Adsense blocks) with these affiliate promotions
+3. Switch out the direct advertising (or Google Adsense blocks) with affiliate promotions

-4. Leverage lead strategies (which you can learn through this blog) to capitalize on cross-promotion
+4. Use lead and traffic strategies to capitalize on cross-promotion

 5. Treat the connection as a strategic partnership